-Intercultural Communication: A Contextual Approach (Seventh Edition) is designed for undergraduate students taking their first course in intercultural communication.
-The purpose of the book is to introduce students to the fundamental topics, theories, concepts, and themes at the center of the study of intercultural communication.
+ntercultural Communication: A Contextual Approach (eighth edition) is designed for undergraduate students taking their first course in intercultural communication.
+The book introduces students to the fundamental topics, theories, concepts, and themes at the center of the study of intercultural communication.